Close Menu

 2. Prominent Nail Changes

-The Pregnancy hormones are increasing day by day every day.
-As they increasingly circulate in the body, additional nutrients flow that gives rapid growth to hair and nails.
+The pregnancy hormones are increasing day by day, every day.
+As they increasingly circulate in the body, additional nutrients flow that give rapid growth to hair and nails.
 You may notice that your nails are growing stronger and faster.
 All you need to remember is the extra growth is due to the pregnancy hormones, and the phase is not permanent.

 What to do?